-Big and bushy Christmas trees may be the norm, but a sparser spruce or fir tree can be ultra chic and encapsulate a little bit of that Scandinavian influence.
+Big and bushy Christmas trees may be the norm, but a sparser spruce or fir tree can be ultra-chic and encapsulate a little bit of that Scandinavian influence.
 Not only does it feel light and airy, but small spaces will especially benefit from the lack of voluminous branches blocking out that one good window.
-In terms of materials needed, a thinned out tree requires way less ornaments, lights, and maintenance.
+In terms of materials needed, a thinned-out tree requires way fewer ornaments, lights, and maintenance.

 Layers of Tinsel

 While the tinsel-laden trees of the '50s might make you cringe, their modern counterparts are anything but overly kitschy thanks to the extra fluff and shimmer.
 These fun accents serve as the icing on the metaphorical cake and add something extra for the light to play off of.
 Silver, gold, blue, or hot pink, the more tinsel the merrier in this case.

 Green trees, colorful ones, tinsel-laden boughs—there are a lot of options to choose from.
 But one style that often gets overlooked is flocked Christmas trees.
 What is essentially a white, powdery coating on the branches ends up making your evergreen look as if it has a fresh dusting of snow (without any risk of melting).

 If completely overhauling your color palette and decorations seems like a big ask, simply up the number of trees in your space.
 Rather than one, opt for three, as seen here.
 It creates instant winter forest vibes and feels like a drastic change from your home during the other 11 months of the year.